-Diana’s early training as a violinist instilled in her a passion for new music, making her an ideal advocate for the interpretation of new works.
-Recent performances include George Crumb’s Madrigals Book IV at Music Academy of the West (where Diana also covered the role of Pamina), Frank Ticheli’s Songs of Love and Life and Angels in the Architecture with the UT New Music Ensemble, and Lukas Foss’s Time Cycle with faculty members of the Aspen Music Festival (where Diana also covered the role of Daisy Buchanan in John Harbison’s The Great Gatsby).
-Diana has also given the premieres of a number of works by living composers, including Francesco Cilluffo, Dr. Alan L. Smith, and David Newman (works by the latter two composers being written specifically for her).
+Committed to the performance of art song and new works, Diana has attended numerous programs including the Ravinia Festival Steans Music Institute, SongFest, and the Fall Island Vocal Arts Seminar run by Stephanie Blythe.
+In 2014 she performed at Carnegie Hall in a master class led by legendary mezzo-soprano Christa Ludwig as part of the Marilyn Horne Song Continues series.
+She performed George Crumb’s Madrigals Book IV at Music Academy of the West, Frank Ticheli’s Songs of Love and Life and Angels in the Architecture with the UT New Music Ensemble, and Lukas Foss’s Time Cycle with faculty members of the Aspen Music Festival, where she also covered the role of Daisy Buchanan in John Harbison’s The Great Gatsby.
+She has given multiple premieres of works by living composers, including Francesco Cilluffo, Dr. Alan L. Smith, and David Newman.